-Dr. Farris and his staff will provide specific instructions regarding your eyelid surgery.
+Dr. Farris and his staff at Farris Plastic Surgery will provide specific instructions regarding your eyelid surgery.
 There is minimal postoperative pain.
 Tearing or dry eyes and tightening of the eyelids often occur immediately after surgery and resolve over time.
 The bruising and swelling should subside by 1-2 weeks.
 Apply cold compresses around your eyes for the first few days and keep your head elevated above your chest while sleeping for the first week.
 Dr. Farris will prescribe eye drops and ointment for specified use.
 If non-absorbable stitches were used, they will be removed by the fifth day.
 You may apply make-up after that.
 Use dark sunglasses to protect your eyes for the first 2 weeks.
 Avoid strenuous activity or exercise for the first 3 weeks.
 The scars from blepharoplasty tend to heal very well and are often inconspicuous.

 - Where are the scars placed for eyelid surgery, and are they visible?

 Because of the thin skin of the eyelids, scars tend to fade very well and become imperceptible.
 The upper eyelid scar is placed within a natural crease and the lower eyelid scar is just below the lash line; both may extend into natural creases laterally.

 - Will an eyelift affect the appearance of my eyebrows?

 An upper eyelid surgery removes the excess redundant skin between your brow and lash line.
 If this excision is too aggressive, it may lower the position of your brow.
 Furthermore, your brow position should be evaluated independently and may require a brow lift or non-surgical treatment to improve position.

 - At what age is it appropriate to have an eyelid surgery?